bogdanparvu18/msc-graduate-project/README.md

 ### Phase 2 — Build the raw medical data lake

    It's also called data-engineering and data-curation phase as we build a structured raw medical data lake from capsule-endoscopy data before creating visual artifacts or question-answer pairs.
-The primary dataset will be Kvasir-Capsule, which contains capsule-endoscopy videos, labelled images, medically verified finding classes, bounding-box annotations, video identifiers, and frame numbers.
+The primary dataset is Kvasir-Capsule, which contains capsule-endoscopy videos, labelled images, medically verified finding classes, bounding-box annotations, video identifiers, and frame numbers.
 The purpose of this phase is to transform the original dataset files into a clean, searchable, and reproducible project data layer.

 The main objectives would be: